If you are interested in London e-mail me and I'll add you to the list.

-Our tour includes: 7 nights in central London (continental breakfast inc.); 7 day, all zone London Transport Travel Pass; walking tours on 5 days; Open London excursion; selected admissions and three pub lunches.
+Our tour includes: 7 nights in central London (continental breakfast inc.); London Transport Oyster Card; walking tours on 5 days; Open London excursion; selected admissions and three pub lunches.
 Participants will also receive an exclusive hand-bound travel journal.

 The price is approximately $1600.00